aaronkirkman/surf/README.md

 Patches included:

    - homepage
-      - Adds a homepage that is loaded than no URL is passed to surf
+      - Adds a homepage that is loaded if no URL is passed to surf
       - Refer to [https://surf.suckless.org/patches/homepage/](https://surf.suckless.org/patches/homepage/)

    - web-search